MrSchneepflug/content-generator/README.md

 # Content Generator

-Consume HTML from Kafka messages, transform to AMP HTML, produce.
+Consume HTML from Kafka messages, transform in any way, produce.

 ## Usage